The Epic History of Werewolves

 In France, between 1520 and 1630, there were more than 30,000 recorded cases of people who claimed to be — or appeared to be — werewolves [source: Dunlop].
 As with the witch trials, there were probably several simultaneous causes for the werewolf hunts:

-• Hypertrichosis: A genetic disorder linked to the X-chromosome can cause people to grow very thick hair over their faces and bodies.
+• Hypertrichosis: A genetic disorder linked to the X chromosome can cause people to grow very thick hair over their faces and bodies.
 People with this condition can physically resemble werewolves, but it's extremely rare.
-One variety, congenital generalized hypertrichosis, is known to affect only 19 people in one Mexican family [source: DeStefano, et al.].
+One variety, congenital generalized hypertrichosis, affects only 19 people in one Mexican family [source: DeStefano, et al.].

 • Ergot poisoning: Ergot is a fungus that can infest grains like barley and wheat, and eating it can cause hallucinations.
-Ergot poisoning has also been suggested as a cause of the witch trials in Salem, Mass.
+Ergot poisoning has also been a suggested cause of the witch trials in Salem, Massachusetts.

-• Wolf hybrids: Healthy wolves don't generally attack people without provocation, but aggressive hybrids of wolves and dogs may have attacked villages, leading to the idea of violent werewolves.
+• Wolf hybrids: Healthy wolves don't generally attack people without provocation, but aggressive hybrids of wolves and dogs might have attacked villages, leading to the idea of violent werewolves.

 • Porphyria: The supernatural condition most often associated with porphyria is vampirism.
 Porphyria causes sensitivity to light.
 In some cases, exposure to sunlight causes lesions and blisters, which can sprout fine hair during healing.
 Advanced porphyria can also lead to hallucinations.

-• Collective hysteria: As unlikely as it sounds, the sudden, simultaneous onset of psychological symptoms in a large group of people is a recorded phenomenon.
+• Collective hysteria: As unlikely as it sounds, the sudden, simultaneous onset of psychological symptoms in a large group of people is a recorded phenomenon, also known as mass hysteria.

 Advertisement